deejaygraham/makers-n-creators/_activities-microbit/rock-paper-scissors.md

 ---
+layout: default
 title: Rock Paper Scissors
 platform: microbit
 language: python
 level: 1
 ---
 In this game, we’ll learn one way to implement the Rock Paper Scissors game for the micro:bit.
 We’ll